• Skip to primary navigation

 • Forms a hydrophobic barrier to help prevent intrusion of water and other liquids

-• Helps to prevent pitting, spalling, and surface cracks from water absorption
+• Works to prevent pitting, spalling, and surface cracks from water absorption

 • Helps to prevent the harmful effects of road salts and deicing fluids